lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 ## 2) stand up
 Tecchhnically didn't make any money here.
 I went 14 times, and I definitely was getting better!
 It was a total grind though.
-Often times you had to wait 2 hours to get 5 minutes of stage time, and sometimes that was just to perform in front of comics who were depressed bc they just bombed.
+It wasn't uncommon to wait 2 hours for 5 minutes of stage time, and sometimes, you were just performing in front of the other comics, who'd also just bombed.

 **Closest I came to making money:**
 I had a single good set where someone asked if I had 10 minutes of material.
 Apparenetly I too eagerly said, uh what yes yes yes I do yes please, because he was like "No you don't!"
 But I feel like if I just cooly nodded... maybe he would have given me one of the paid 10 minute slots

 **Thing I'd do differently:** Find a mic or two just to practice / workshop jokes, practice for friends & family, and then just go to an actually good and fun open mic with a real audience and not just comics.

-## 3) (Freelance) Reporter / Writer / Poet?! / Humorist
+## 3) Freelance Writing
 NGL this one was pretty rough haha.
 It was so much work, both to write the piece, and to pitch people to get the article.
 I would roughly get like, 1 pitch accpeted out of 20 sent out.
 For me, too, it took me like an hour minimum to think of and write a good pitch.
 Each accepted pitch was usually to write a 1-2k piece (4-8 hours to write), and would pay about $200 (in three months*).
 All in all, it would take me about 28 hours to get $200-300 (realistically, you'd get paid in a month).

 All that said, this was a hard one to do and *expect* to make a living on.
 I think it'd take a couple months of building up a pipeline / habit (where you're losing $$ every month) to do this effectively.